 Safety Concerns With Popular Supplements

-Many herbal supplements marketed as natural ED treatments contain undisclosed prescription ingredients that pose serious health risks.
-The FDA monitors and sometimes bans dangerous sexual enhancement products due to these safety concerns.
+Many prescription products for ED are tested for safety and dosing, but over-the-counter dietary supplements marketed as natural treatments or other remedies for erectile dysfunction may contain undisclosed ingredients that pose serious health risks.
+The FDA monitors and sometimes bans dangerous sexual enhancement products, and there is not enough evidence for many of the products sold for ED.
 Ginkgo biloba may increase blood flow but lacks strong evidence and can raise bleeding risks (especially for men on blood thinners).
-Horny goat weed shows no well-established effectiveness for ED and may affect heart or breathing functions.
+Horny goat weed has limited evidence suggesting it may help ED caused by nerve injury, but its effectiveness is not well established, and many other natural remedies and herbal remedies also lack solid proof or safety data and may affect heart or breathing functions.

 While natural supplements offer promise, some men need more comprehensive medical evaluation to address underlying health conditions that contribute to erectile dysfunction.